Travel Advice #2: What To Take

 • T-shirts & Sunshirts

-I also recommend taking a long-sleeve, UV-proof, button-up shirt to protect you from the sun, and for looking presentable when crossing borders.
+For globetrotting, I’m a huge fan of technical T-shirts that are moisture-wicking, quick-drying, and odor-resistant.
+Here is a detailed hiking shirt comparison.
+I also take a long-sleeve, UV-proof, button-up shirt to protect you from the sun and look presentable when crossing borders.
 Here is a selection of brands from REI.

 • Shorts & Pants